k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

 ## Filter out Reserved Entities

-- The **Filter out Reserved Entities** options enable the user to decide which reserved entities will be excluded from the task execution:
+- The **Filter out reserved entities** options allow the user to decide which reserved entities will be excluded from task execution:

-  - **Reserved by others** (default option) - excludes entities that are currently reserved by users other than the task creator/executor and allows task execution on entities reserved by the task creator/executor.
+  - **Reserved by others** (default option) — excludes entities that are currently reserved by users other than the task creator or executor, while allowing task execution on entities reserved by the task creator or executor.

-  - **All reserved entities** - excludes all reserved entities, including those reserved by the task creator/executor.
-This option ensures there is no overlapping with any of the reserved entities, regardless of who has reserved them.
+  - **All reserved entities** — excludes all reserved entities, including those reserved by the task creator or executor.
+This option ensures that no overlap occurs with any of the reserved entities, regardless of who reserved them.

 - The reserved entities are excluded when running the following tasks:

-  - [Load tasks](17a_task_target_component_entities.md#load) when both the **Replace IDs for the copied entities** and the **Generate clones for an entity** checkboxes are cleared, i.e., the task loads the entities with their source IDs.
+  - [Load tasks](17a_task_target_component_entities.md#load) when both the **Replace IDs for the copied entities** and the **Generate clones for an entity** checkboxes are unchecked, i.e., the task loads the entities with their source IDs.
   - [Delete tasks](17a_task_target_component_entities.md#delete)
   - [Reserve tasks](17a_task_target_component_entities.md#reserve)